openandclose/tosixinch/docs/intro.rst

 .. note::

-    * The author is an amature holiday programmer.
+    * The author is an amateur holiday programmer.

     * It is under construction, to get to the state of the alpha.